Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 <todo>

-#### Huburt
+#### Hubert

 Locked Potential is a slightly worse Fervor sidegrade.
-He also has Speed 3 and 4 starting light.
+He also has Speed 1, but 4 starting light.
 Decapitation is a pretty funny exclusive, though I think I'd rather just take Emotional Turbulence, Double-Edged Rencounter, or Duel instead as it's held back by its Blade Unlocked quest.
 Breaking Pressure is underwhelming.

-Since I don't consider his exclusive worth running, there's no reason to use Huburt over Esther except in Ensemble.
+Since I don't consider his exclusive worth running, there's no reason to use Hubert over Esther except in Ensemble.
 Although not technically mandatory, you're kind of railroaded into a Singleton build due to Locked Potential.

 <todo>

 #### Gloria

-Same as Huburt, except Easygoing Breather is somewhat better due to improving econ, and Eradication is worse due to its awful minroll and meh highroll; 12-23 is the second-worst playerside mass summation in the game (behind Tiphereth's Nihil).
+Same as Hubert, except Easygoing Breather is somewhat better due to improving econ, and Eradication is worse due to its awful minroll and meh highroll; 12-23 is the second-worst playerside mass summation in the game (behind Tiphereth's Nihil).
 Eradication is also gated by both light and Blade Unlocked.

 <todo>

 #### Myo

-A very strange keypage where she can grab up to +5 conditional power from Myo's Prowess, plus +1 again from Savage Mode.
+A fast-hitting 4-light keypage where she can grab up to +5 conditional power from Myo's Prowess, plus +1 again from Savage Mode.
 Feral Knives is also a very powerful combat page, though it's locked behind both Savage Mode and 20 charge.
-The Savage Mode quest isn't *too* bad as the opportunity cost to play it on turns 1 or 2 is not high, but the rolls are still worse than Will of the City's.
+The Savage Mode quest isn't *too* bad as the opportunity cost to play it on turns 1 or 2 is not high, but it still means no juicy turn 3 Feral Knives.
+This is a minor point though as you usually don't care about rushing your mass attack.

-Myo has two downsides: firstly, that she only has three passive slots; and secondly, that she's railroaded into charge-based builds.
-Myo's Prowess pairs well with The Strongest and Maximum Crash, which costs 8 and leaving 1 passive slot left open.
-Charge builds tend to require including suboptimal clashers in order to build charge, so Myo has trouble managing card inclusions.
-Both of these are surmountable, but often the end results makes me wish I simply stapled Myongest onto another keypage.
+Myo has a few downsides:
+- Speed I limits her action economy at Emo 5 to only three speed dice
+- Myo only has three passive slots, effectively "down" 1 or 2 passives compared to other builds
+- Feral Knives heavily incentivizes her into charge-based builds

+Myo's Prowess passive is often overlooked as a Fervor sidegrade.
+Even without being paired with The Strongest, you're still likely to gain 1 or 2 power per speed die, especially since Rabbit Augmentation and Compressed Charge-Stimulated Muscleforce grant bonus Haste for almost free.

+Myo's Prowess pairs well with The Strongest and Maximum Crash, though due to her limited passive slots, slotting in both sacrifices her ability to equip survivability passives.

 A typical Myo build would look something like this:

 <todo>

-And a chargeless Myo build might look something like this:
+Thanks to Myo's Prowess, you can use cards that grant haste as an effective +1 power.
+For something more chargeless, try something like this:

 <todo>

+Oh and also she gets Concentrated Fire and Pinpoint Shot which is cool I guess.

 #### Maxim

-A tank key page.
-Like Myo, Maxim is railroaded into charge; unlike Myo, Maxim gets access to Rhino Ram and Ground Crash.
-Rhino Ram's rolls are slightly but noticably better than Energy Beam's, and build towards Ground Crash's charge question.
-A 23-32 mass is nothing to scoff at, but the fact that Ground Crash expends all charge makes it awkward to use.

-His extra tankiness and extra attribution slots lend Maxim to be more beginner friendly, but for the most part, I consider Maxim inferior to Myo.
+Although the Rhinos are generally seen as "tank" key pages, generally speaking you should avoid treating them as one.
+The Rhino bonuses give boosts to Endurance and Protection, but the real treat is his passive Maximum Crash.
+A 50% damage bonus is equivalent to 10 stacks of self-Smoke plus Puffy Brume and Sooty Thwak; naturally, Maxim really wants to rush 20 charge.

+Maxim gets access to Rhino Ram and Ground Crash.
+Rhino Ram is a Concentration sidegrade, but costs 1 more light.
+Ground Crash is a 23-32 mass summation whose damage gets boosted by Maximum Crash.
+However, it expends all charge, so you'll be looking to rebuild your charge afterwards.
+Since Maxim only has Speed 1, this is kinda annoying to do, actually.

+Maxim also has 4 starting light, which is pretty nice and lets him use Rhino Ram turn 1 if he wants.

+A typical Maxim deck would look like this.

 <todo>

-There does exist a cheese strat for Pluto involving Maxim, however:
+There does exist a cheese strat for Pluto involving Maxim:

 <todo>